itskharina/Pet-Adoption-API/Assignment 4/README.md

 ## Overview

 This Pet Adoption API is a simple RESTful API designed to manage pet adoption processes for a pet shop.
 It allows users to view available pets, adopt a pet, and cancel an adoption.
 The API is built using Flask, a framework for Python, and interacts with a MySQL database to store and retrieve information about pets and adoptions.
+In addition to the Flask API, this project also includes a console application for interacting with the pet shop directly from the command line.

 ## Features